 - Kindle Cloud Reader: Read ebooks directly in the Chromium web browser.

-If you decide in the end that you’d rather buy a new Chromebook, we recommend the excellent Toshiba Chromebook 2, available on Amazon.
+If you decide in the end that you’d rather buy a new Chromebook, we recommend the excellent Samsung Chromebook 2, available on Amazon.

 Disclaimer: Some pages on this site may include an affiliate link.
 This does not effect our editorial in any way.